lpabst/tic-tac-toe/README.md

-# SANE_Seed_Auth0
+# SANE_Seed_Basic
 This is a fully functional basic SANE stack app seed.
-It has passport Auth0, gulp, and sass capabilities.
+It has gulp, and sass capabilities.

-* Tested to work with google and facebook
-* This system will link all accounts with matching emails
+It is set to scss by default, but that can be changed in the gulpfile.js

 ## To use this seed